In this article, I will talk about:

 By pulling the coupon code conversions from the CRM and the media spend and calls from the LSA dashboard, we now had a one-stop place in which each franchisee could see his or her data and easily evaluate their ROI as well as compare their results to their other ad campaigns, like PPC.

 We ran LSA campaigns as an add on service to our PPC campaigns for our Oxi Fresh client.
 In June and July, we had 10 locations running both PPC and LSA campaigns simultaneously.
-Below are the results.
+Below are the results from our marketing dashboard.

 LSA Ads (June – July 2020)